Sexual Orientation OCD Treatment

 Understanding Sexual Orientation OCD

-People with SO-OCD might fear:
+People with SO-OCD may fear:

-• Being “trapped” in an identity they do not want.
+• Being “trapped” in an unwanted identity.

 Symptoms of Homosexuality OCD